wabarr/exambuilder/readme.md

 The value for the `n` argument determines how many versions will be created.
 All versions and grading keys are saved in `dir`

+### Styles

+If a file named `reference.docx` exists in `dir` then the styles in this document will be applied to the output files.
+Read more on the `pandoc` documentation for details on how this works.